Hammiradeva: Early rule

 Soon after his ascension, Hammiradeva launched a series of raids against his Hindu neighbours until 1288.
 The Hammira Mahakavya presents these raids as a systematic digvijaya ("conquests in all directions") campaign.
 However, Hammiradeva's own inscriptions do not mention any dgivijaya campaign.

 The Balvan inscription of 1288 CE mentions that Hammiradeva captured the elephant force of Arjuna II, the Paramara king of Malwa.
 The Paramaras had greatly declined in power, and their kingdom faced an internal rebellion after Arjuna's death.
 Taking advantage of this, several of their enemies had plundered Malwa.

 According to the Hammira Mahakavya, Hammiradeva also subjugated Arjuna, the ruler of a principality called Bhimarasa.
 Next, he extracted tribute from the Manḍalakṛta fort (modern Mandalgarh).
 Hammira then targeted Bhoja II, the successor of Arjuna II in Malwa.
 He defeated the Paramara forces, and reached as far as Ujjayini (Ujjain) and Dhara (Dhar).
 He then returned home via the place called Chittor, Abu, Vardhanapura (Badnor), Changa, Pushkar, Maharashtra (present-day Marot village), Khandilla (Khandela), Champa and Karkarala (Karauli).
 At Karkarala, he received homage from the ruler of Tribhuvanagiri (Timangarh).

 Out of all these raids, Hammira's own inscriptions mention only his successes in Malwa.
 Therefore, historian Dasharatha Sharma doubts the historicity of the other raids described in the Hammira Mahakavya, and considers its digivjaya account as fictitious.

 The Balvan inscription mentions that Hammira performed a ritual sacrifice known as Koti-yajna twice.
 This sacrifice appears to have been similar to the Ashvamedha ceremony, which was proved by ancient Indian kings to prove their sovereignty.
 The Koti yajna performed by the royal priest Vishvarupa.

 Conflict with the Delhi Sultanate

 Hammira's wars with his Hindu neighbours ultimately left him without any allies against his powerful northern neighbour, the Muslim-ruled Delhi Sultanate.

 Jalaluddin Khalji

 In 1290, Jalaluddin Khalji, the ruler of the Delhi Sultanate, invaded Hammira's territory.
 He defeated Hammira's forces led by Gurdan Saini, who was killed in the battle.
 The Delhi army captured Jhain, and then marched towards Ranthambore.
 They besieged the Ranthambore fort with manjaniqs (siege engines), but were unable to capture the fort.
 Jalaluddin ultimately gave up, and returned to Delhi.

 After Jalaluddin's retreat, Hammira recaptured Jhain.
 In 1292, Jalaluddin once again invaded Jhain, this time unsuccessfully.

 Alauddin Khalji

-In the annals of Rājpūt chivalry, there is scarcely a name better known than that of Hammīra the haṭhī, ruler of Ranthambhor.